-- 'Certificate or degree' means any certificate, degree, diploma or other academic distinction granted or conferred by any university or by an institution specially empowered by a Control Act or a Provincial or State Act to confer or grant a certificate or degree; - (5) 'Competent authority' means the competent authority appointed under section 3 of this Act ; - (c) 'Institution' means a private educational institution; - (c) 'Prescribed' means prescribed by rules made under this Act ; - (e) 'Private educational institution' means an educational institution set up and run with the object of preparing its students for any certificate or degree but does not include any such institution which is a recognised institution; - (f) 'recognised institution' means as institution which is recognised by a Government or a university or affiliated to, or admitted to the privileges of, a university; - (g) 'Sponsor' means a person or a body of individuals or an association, whether incorporated or not, who or which has established or is desirous of establishing or is running or is desirous of running a private educational institution; and - (b) 'University' means a university established or incorporated by or under a Central Act, or a Provincial or State Act or an institution deemed to be a university under section 3 of the University Grants Commission Act, 1956.
-3 of 1956 of the Competent Anthority
+- 2. In this Act, unless the context otherwise requires, - Definitions - (a) 'Certificate or degree' means any certificate, degree, diploma or other academic distinction granted or conferred by any university or by an institution specially empowered by a Control Act or a Provincial or State Act to confer or grant a certificate or degree; - (b) 'Competent authority' means the competent authority appointed under section 3 of this Act ; - (c) 'Institution' means a private educational institution; - (d) 'Prescribed' means prescribed by rules made under this Act ; - (e) 'Private educational institution' means an educational institution set up and run with the object of preparing its students for any certificate or degree but does not include any such institution which is a recognised institution; - (f) 'recognised institution' means as institution which is recognised by a Government or a university or affiliated to, or admitted to the privileges of, a university; - (g) 'Sponsor' means a person or a body of individuals or an association, whether incorporated or not, who or which has established or is desirous of establishing or is running or is desirous of running a private educational institution; and - (h) 'University' means a university established or incorporated by or under a Central Act, or a Provincial or State Act or an institution deemed to be a university under section 3 of the University Grants Commission Act, 1956.
+3 of 1956 of the Competent Authority